 But it all came crashing down for Farmer after his junior season in high school.
 A 17-year old Tony made a wrong decision that drastically changed his life.
 Back in 2012, Farmer was accused of kidnapping and assaulting his ex-girlfriend, with clear video footage to back it up.

 Just two months after being released from prison, Farmer would sign with Lincoln College, a junior college in Illinois.
-It was far from top tier or his talents, but considering he just came from a three-year prison sentence, it was a good starting point.
+It was far from a top tier program, but considering he just came from a three-year prison sentence, it was a good starting point.
 But it would end shortly, as he was denied college admission.

 Farmer would keep his head up and continue to chase his dream, eventually earning a spot on the Lee College team, where he showed he still got what it takes.
 Farmer was balling out, averaging 16 points and 9 rebounds per game in his first year back on the court.
 Next year he would be even better and improve his stats in every major category.
 After that season, Farmer declared for the 2017 NBA Draft, but he went undrafted.

-But his talents would take him overseas to play professionally, as he has been playing since 2018.
-The last team he was a part is a Mexican team named Halcones de Ciudad Obregón.
+His talents would take him overseas to play professionally.
+The last team he was a part of is a Mexican team named Halcones de Ciudad Obregón.
 But due to the stoppage of the league because of the Covid-19 situation, Farmer returned home, where he has stayed since then.

-Even though he had huge support behind his back to rise again, it seems that Farmer blew it, as he had a warrant issued for his arrest back in September 2020 for domestic abuse battery.
-It is unfortunate news, as everyone who believed he was a changed man who was about to turn his life around looks wrong—a real shame for a special kind of talent.
+Even though he had huge support behind his back to rise again, it seems that Farmer blew it once again, after he had a warrant issued for his arrest back in September 2020 for domestic abuse battery.
+So everyone who believed Farmer was a changed man was wrong.